Nola (rhinoceros)

-Nola (August 21, 1974 – November 22, 2015) was a northern white rhinoceros who lived at the San Diego Zoo Safari Park near Escondido, California.
+Nola (August 21, 1974 – November 22, 2015) was a northern white rhinoceros who lived at the San Diego Zoo Safari Park near Escondido, California, United States.
 At her death, she was one of only four of her subspecies overall.
 She was outlived by male Sudan and females Najin and Fatu.

 Background

 Nola was wild caught in the Shambe area, which is located "in the southern savanna woodlands of Sudan.
 She was rescued from the violent poaching that is prevalent in that region when she was only a few years old."
 Her age upon capture has been estimated more closely at being 18 months old.
 She belonged to the Dvůr Králové Zoo in the Czech Republic, but since 1989 she had been on loan in San Diego.

 San Diego Zoo

 Nola lived at the San Diego Zoo Safari Park’s South Africa field habitat.
 She was in the same enclosure as her counterpart Angalifu, but he was moved to the Central Africa field habitat at the zoo before his death on December 14, 2014.
 Nola's lead keeper at the zoo was Jane Kennedy.
 While at the zoo, Nola had been described by PBS as "independent and aggressive".

 A photographer who shot photos of Nola numerous times said, "As any rhino might, Nola enjoys her daily belly scratches and neck rubs, carrots, and the occasional bucket of apples.
 She spends her days indulging in the warm Southern California weather sunbathing."
 She shared her enclosure with other African animals, including Cape Buffalo, giraffes and gazelles.
 Irv Erdos, a writer for The San Diego Union-Tribune, endorsed the San Diego Zoo Global Wildlife Conservancy's mission to bring animals back from the brink of extinction, specifically mentioning Nola.
 Erdos said he has visited Nola "at least a dozen times."